jocelynmutso/documentation-test/src/markdown/001_advanced_operations/006_using_custom_variables.md

   * Initialising a form filling session with prefilled data
   * Creation of custom functions
 * It is recommended to leave custom variables' "Published" value unselected as per default, unless special implementation is required
 * A custom variable built using *question input data* becomes active only after all of its questions have been asked.
-This means that it must "wait" to receive input data before it can start working.
+This means that it must "wait" to receive input data before it can start working

 [Example basic use cases](#basic-use-cases)